waveform80/pisense/docs/monitor.rst

 2. Scale this to the range 0 <= n < 64.

-3. Draw a rudimentary chart (this time we'll use green to distinguish it from our thermometer and hygrometer scripts).
+3. Draw a rudimentary chart (we'll use green to distinguish it from our thermometer and hygrometer scripts).

 4. Draw the pressure as a number superimposed on the chart.